 LUBBOCK, TX (KCBD) - Universal Underwriters Service Corporation, a company who provides protection products for customers buying a vehicle, is suing Bart and Annette Reagor for $2,471,650.64 plus all attorneys’ fees, costs and expenses.
 According to the contract between Universal and Reagor-Dykes Auto Group, Bart and Annette signed a personal guaranty on the loan.

-Today, Bart and Annette filed an answer to Universal’s complaint, admitting the unconditional personal guaranty is between Universal and them, but deny breaching the contract.
+Bart and Annette filed an answer to Universal’s complaint on April 16, 2019, admitting the unconditional personal guaranty is between Universal and them, but deny breaching the contract.
 The court documents filed say on many of the allegations, “Defendants are without knowledge of information sufficient to form a belief as to the truth of the allegations,” and therefore “deny the allegations.”

 The response also says the contracts, the guarantee and other contractual documents are “the best evidence of its contents and deny all allegations and/or characterizations which differ and/or deviate from its terms.”